 As cases of leprosy have decreased, fewer resources, including textbooks, are available that focus on it.
 The International Textbook of Leprosy (ITL) is a comprehensive online, open-access reference text written by more than fifty international experts from fourteen countries.
 The text is divided into two main sections, Clinical Sciences and Basic Sciences, with numerous hyperlinks between chapters.
 Our primary audience is medical doctors and scientists, particularly those who do not have access to a major medical library or the funds to purchase such a specialized text.

 David Scollard, MD, PhD, was the Director (retired) of the National Hansen’s Disease Program (NHDP), a Division of the Healthcare Systems Bureau (HSB), Health Resources and Services Administration (HRSA), in the U.S. Department of Health and Human Services (DHHS).
 He specializes in the pathology and immunology of leprosy, focusing on the mechanisms of nerve injury and the mechanisms of reactional states.

-Tom Gillis, PhD, is Research Chair of R2STOP (Research to Stop Transmission of Neglected Tropical Diseases) and Adjunct Professor of Microbiology, Immunology and Parasitology, LSU School of Medicine, New Orleans, LA.
+Tom Gillis, PhD, is Adjunct Professor of Microbiology, Immunology and Parasitology, LSU School of Medicine, New Orleans, LA.
 His research interests include understanding the mechanisms of drug resistance in leprosy and developing rapid diagnostic tests and vaccines for leprosy.

 The contributing authors are international experts in leprosy treatment and research, many of whom have collaborated or consulted with the co-editors on prior projects.
 All of the authors were invited to contribute to this project and neither the co-editors nor the specific chapter authors have received compensation for their contributions.